Sanlung/jtc-nyc-guide/README.md

-# Django - NYC Guide
+# New York City Guide - Django Project

 ## Create group project repository with the project source code
 The following steps can be carried out by one member of the team: